crispinb/cvcap/README.md

     Currently available for Linux, Windows

+## Configuration and Environment

+The default configuration file is named `cvcap.toml`.
+By default it's in the standard config location for each platform.
+This can be altered by setting the env var CVCAP_CONFIG_FILE_PATH to the full desired path to the file.

+The Checkvist API login is stored in the logged-in user's system keyring for the platform (see https://github.com/hwchen/keyring-rs for platform details).
+The credential ID (however that is defined on the platform' is 'cvcap-api-token' by default.
+This can be changed by setting the env var CVCAP_CREDENTIAL_ID

 ## Future plans
 This is an intentionally simple tool to quickly capture text tasks to Checkvist.
 It will likely remain unpolished but serviceable.
 A few additional features I expect to add are:
 * capture task text stdin